 - spectroscopic investigations of recurrent novae and flare stars.

 - imaging studies of near-Earth asteroids to establish their orbits and rotational periods.

 In addition to these investigations, UM-Dearborn students have analyzed data obtained from other observatories as part of research investigations undertaken in collaboration with faculty.
 For example, physics student Sheryl Seagraves carried out an analysis of the abundance of the heavy element terbium in the atmosphere of the extreme chemically-peculiar star HD 101065 (Przybylski's star) using high resolution spectroscopic observations made with the ESO 3.5-meter telescope at La Silla Paranal Observatory in Chile.
 Ms. Seagraves presented a poster describing her work at the 206th meeting of the American Astronomical Society.

 In the realm of fundamental atomic physics applied to stars, Professor Bord and several students have, over the past decade, successfully used the so-called "Cowan code", first developed by Robert Cowan at the Los Alamos National Laboratory, to carry out the first ab initio calculations of the energy levels and transition probabilities for heavy and rare-earth elements like cerium, neodymium, praseodymium, and lutetium.
 They have used this information to establish accurate abundances for these elements in the Sun and in stars whose chemistry is wildly different from that of the Sun, the so-called "chemically peculiar (CP)" stars.
 This work, done in collaboration with Professor Charles Cowley at the University of Michigan-Ann Arbor, has led to several publications with students as co-authors.

-If you would like further details about the opportunities for research work or special projects in collaboration with one of the UM-Dearborn faculty, you are invited to contact Professor Donald Bord or Professor Carrie Swift for more information.
+If you would like further details about the opportunities for research work or special projects in collaboration with one of the UM-Dearborn faculty, you are invited to contact Dr. Donald Bord or Dr. Carrie Swift for more information.